These FAQs are for current Monroes proposing upperclass summer research projects and applicants to the Monroe Scholar Program.

 - No. You just have to have sufficient academic preparation to carry out the research.

-I want to conduct a different research project than the one I proposed when I was admitted to the program.
+I joined the program as a sophomore and want to conduct a different research project than the one I proposed when I was admitted to the program.
 What do I need to do?

 Can I get academic credit for my research?